nihal-rao/Style-transfer/README.md

 * In the run.py main function, set the paths of the source image and the style image.
 * Set the path where you wsnt the result to be stored.
 * Execute the run.py script
 * Voila!
-Try changing the hyperparameters in the main function ;)
+Now try changing the hyperparameters in the main function ;)